-EASA PPL Written Exam
+EASA PPL Written Exams Reflection: Areas for Improvement

-Generally speaking, I am a passionate leaner, if the subject is interesting for me.
-That’s why I don’t suffer from the theoretical part of my education.
-Possibly only Air Law bothers me a little bit: I don’t understand why I should remember a year of Rome convention on something like that.
-But to be honest, most of information is relevant and important.
+Generally, I am a passionate learner, especially if I find the subject interesting.
+That’s why I don’t struggle with the theoretical part of my education.
+However, Air Law annoys me a bit.
+I fail to understand why I need to remember a year of the Rome convention of something like that.
+Nevertheless, most of the information is relevant and important.

-At about 6th subject I felt like that: “ONE MORE?
+Around the sixth subject I felt like that: “ONE MORE?
 Oh, I supposed that it was the last one!”

 I have to tell some words about question banks.
 I used to read the books, but I also use question banks to estimate my level.
 For PPL I used ppltutor.com (heh, now they provide only FAA version, but in 2017 they gave EASA) and pplcruiser.co.uk.
 None of them is a good idea for Czech.
 Later I also found aeroweb.cz, and it is great.
 The only problem is that it is in Czech, and google translate works (or worked in 2017?) terribly with that language.
 Anyway, oxford books works in any case.